 We conducted our audit in accordance with professional standards applicable in France.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis

 Our responsibilities under those standards are further described in the "Statutory Auditors' Responsibilities for the Audit of the Financial Statements" section of our report.